AliHabesh/WorldClock/README.md

 # World Clock website

-The User can pick a country from the selection box, based on the selected country the website will display the data and time related to the selected country.
+The User can pick a country from the selection box, based on the selected country the website will display the data and time related to the country.

 **Coming soon:**
 - Digital clock